 outlines a way forward for not just the fifteen million Americans who live within a mile of an unconventional oil or gas well, but for the planet as a whole.

 About The Author(s)

-Sara Ann Wylie is Assistant Professor of Sociology, Anthropology, and Health Sciences at Northeastern University.
+Sara Ann Wylie is Associate Professor of Sociology, Anthropology, and Health Sciences at Northeastern University.

 There are two online appendices for Fractivism which provide primary source materials which inform chapters of the book.
 The Landman Report Card Appendix provides copies of reportcards made by users of Landman Report Card, the WellWatch Appendix provides copies of reports made by users of WellWatch.

 Landman Report Card Appendix for Fractivism Chapter 8: